- 17,000 fewer children die each day than in 1990, but more than six million children still die before their fifth birthday each year

 - As of 2013, 2.1 million adolescents were living with HIV

 - Over 6.2 million malaria deaths have been averted between 2000 and 2015, primarily of children under five years of age in sub-Saharan Africa.
-The global malaria incidence rate has fallen by an estimated 37 per cent and the morality rates by 58 per cent
+The global malaria incidence rate has fallen by an estimated 37 per cent and the mortality rates by 58 per cent

 - Between 2000 and 2013, tuberculosis prevention, diagnosis and treatment interventions saved an estimated 37 million lives.
 The tuberculosis mortality rate fell by 45 per cent and the prevalence rate by 41 per cent between 1990 and 2013